Loan Officer vs. Mortgage Broker vs. Online Lender

 They’re job doesn’t end there, however.
 A loan officer does much more than offer you financing options.
 They will also review your financial documents and can coordinate with an underwriter in their institution to get you preapproved for a loan, which gives you a leg up when you find the home you’re looking for.

-Plus, a loan officer at lender like Guaranteed Rate can work closely with a specialized team to make the mortgage application process as smooth and quick as possible.
+Plus, a loan officer at lender like Proper Rate can work closely with a specialized team to make the mortgage application process as smooth and quick as possible.
 And some make themselves available outside of normal business hours to answer any questions or help you get your loan closed.

 Backed by their institution